madhavithakur/restaurant-using-hooks/README.md

 ## Setting up a web server using json-server

 json-server provides a very simple way to setup a web server that supports full-fledged REST API server.
-We're configuring and start a server using json-server to enable serving transactionsData to our react app.
+We're configuring and start a server using json-server to enable serving data to our react app.

 ### `Installing json-server`